There are three things I remember most about our trip to Siem Reap.

 4. The Square 24 St.

 Like Viroth’s, the Square 24 St. is another beautifully decorated restaurant just minutes from Soria Moria.
-We shared the “Passionately Khmer” set menu which is a five-course meal that amounted to just USD 18.
+We shared the “Passionately Khmer” set menu which is a five-course meal amounting to just USD 18.
 The Square 24 St. is also a TripAdvisor awardee and a local favorite.
 It’s a refreshing alternative to the loud, touristy atmosphere of Pub Street.

 Check out my post on The Square 24 St. in Siem Reap for more pictures and information.